 You will have blood tests performed during your admission, depending on surgeon preference.
-A post-operative x-ray of your knee will take place.
+A post-operative x-ray of your hip will take place post-op or day 1.
+Sometimes a CT scan is also required, depending on your surgeon.
 You may also have swabs of your nose, groin and wound taken to screen for infection.